 - Temple of Ba'al in Palmyra (Temple of Bel) - Homs.
 Enormous temple to Ba'al - Levantine deity.
 Originally built as Hellenic temple, in 32 AD and later it was extended and was one of the most important religious sites in this region before the coming of Christianity.
 Destroyed by ISIS state in summer 2015.

 - Deir Mar Musa (Monastery of Saint Moses the Abyssinian, Mar Mousa) - Rif Dimashq.
-Syriac Orthodox monastery from the middle of the 6th century, located in dramatic setting.
+Syriac Orthodox monastery from the middle of the 6th century, located in impressives setting.
 Church contains very impressive artwork: frescoes from the 11th - 12th centuries.

 - Mar Sarkis Monastery - Rif Dimashq.
 One of the oldest Christian monasteries, built in the site of a pagan temple.
 Buildings contain elements from the Byzantine period, the 5th - 6th centuries AD.
 In the monastery are two very old icons, among the oldest in the world.